Mastercard/bundle-client-reference-app/README.md

 When the project builds successfully, you can run the following command to start the project.

-`java -jar target/bundle_client-1.0.0.jar <argument as below>` Example : `java -jar target/bundle_client-1.0.0.jar createUser`
+`java -jar target/bundle_client-1.0.0.jar <argument as below>`
+ Example: `java -jar target/bundle_client-1.0.0.jar createUser`

  Argument: An argument defines the feature an executor can use to run through the command line.
 If you don’t specify this argument, it will run all the features (create User, Read User, Update User (product / account)) one after the other. createUser, readUser, etc mentioned below are the arguments.

-    * createUser - User enrollment into products .
+    * createUser - Provides initial enrollment of a user into products and solutions.
-    * readUser   - Retrieve user’s enrolled products .
+    * readUser   - Provides read-only view into the enrolled products of a given user.
-    * addProduct - Add products for a user.
+    * addProduct - Adds product enrollment for the user.
+	* replaceUser - Updates user's personal information across products.
-    * addAccount - Add a user account to the products .
+    * addAccount - Provides addition of a payment account to a user.
-    * removeAccount - Remove user's account tagged on enrolled product.
+    * removeAccount - Removes the payment account tagged with enrolled products.
-    * replaceAccount - Replace user's primary account number for all products tied to the existing primary account number.
+    * replaceAccount - Update user payment account on all products tied to the existing primary account number.
-    * replaceUser - Update the user information across products.

 ## Use Cases <a name="use-cases"></a>

 > Case 1: [Enroll User](https://developer.mastercard.com/consumer-management/documentation/use-cases/#enroll-user) for user enrollment into products

-  - The Consumer Product Enrollment API allows you to enroll a user into products based on the product’s name passed in the request.
+  - Provides initial enrollment of a user into products and solutions.
+This operation is used to complete the first user enrollment.
   - For field level information, refer to model classes.

     | URL | Method | Request | Response |